arulandu/chordy/README.md

 </h4>

 ## C++ Edition
-`chordy-cpp` re-implements its ancestor `chordy-py` for performance in C++.
-Within an audio callback thread, `chordy-cpp` streams input buffers via PortAudio into a single producer, single consumer, thread-safe, lock-free circular queue (ring buffer).
-Using ImGui (OpenGL3 + GLFW3), the main thread of `chordy-cpp` displays a real-time waveform view, dispatching compute jobs, via ring buffer, to a separate compute thread.
-Using KissFFT, this thread efficiently computes the Fast-Fourier Transform and Harmonic Product Sum, relayed to the main thread for real-time display.
-Computing the pitch chroma, we use chord templates to estimate chord probabilities.
+`chordy-cpp` re-implements its ancestor `chordy-py` for performance in C++, maintaining a three thread structure to prevent audio buffer starvation and UI lag.
+- **Audio Callback Thread:** Uses PortAudio to stream input buffers into a single producer, single consumer, thread-safe, lock-free circular queue (ring buffer).
+- **Main Thread:** Collects frames from the audio ring buffer, dispatching compute jobs via ring buffer and displaying waveform data / compute results via ImGui (OpenGL3 + GLFW3).
+- **Compute Thread:** Uses KissFFT to compute the Fast-Fourier Transform of the real signal.
+Computing the pitch chroma, we use chord templates to estimate chord probabilities, and we also provide the Harmonic Product Spectrum for display.

 Unlike `chordy-py`, `chordy-cpp` supports real-time settings modification.
 The gui of `chordy-cpp` ticks at ~46.3fps (21.6 ms/f), while the compute thread processes jobs at ~22.3ms (45 jobs/s). `chordy-py` is ~2x faster than `chordy-py`.

 ### Usage
 `chordy-cpp` is distributed as a single executable available at `/cpp/chordy`.
 For a source build using CMake, run `./build.sh` in `/cpp`.

 ## Python Edition
 `chordy-py` maintains three threads to isolate audio streaming, chord recognition, and GUI rendering, with dequeues for data management.
-- Chordy uses `pyaudio` to stream microphone audio into a queue of chunks.
+- `chordy-py` uses `pyaudio` to stream microphone audio into a queue of chunks.
-- Chordy uses interpretable, analytic techniques instead of machine learning, building on Alexander Lerch's `pyACA` package.
+- `chordy-py` uses interpretable, analytic techniques instead of machine learning, building on Alexander Lerch's `pyACA` package.
 See `compute_chords` in `chord.py` for the implementation.
-- Chordy uses Python's default `tkinter` package for GUI rendering, as well as `scipy` for timeseries resampling.
+- `chordy-py` uses Python's default `tkinter` package for GUI rendering, as well as `scipy` for timeseries resampling.

 The GUI application ticks at ~23.7fps (42.1 ms/f), while the chord detection itself takes ~6.7ms (~149 per sec).